Last updated July 2014

 The bulk of civil works is complete but site rehabilitation may still require the use of trucks, graders, excavators, rollers, water carts and backhoes.
 Large trucks may be used to remove packaging from the site.
 This includes removal of recyclable materials.

 Erection of the remaining five turbines will utilize trucks, large cranes, power tools, lighting towers, generators and service crews using small vans.

 Work on site will generally take place during standard construction hours as follows:

 - Saturday: 8am – 1pm

-Should works be required out of these hours, for example night erection of turbines as a result of strong winds during the day, members of the community will be notified in advance
+Should any works need to be undertaken outside of these hours, for example night erection of turbines as a result of strong winds during the day, approval will be sought for the excursion from standard hours and, if approved, members of the community will be notified in advance.